-The Forest is the Therapist.
-The Guide Opens the Door.
+The Forest is The Therapist.
+The Guide Opens The Door."

-The Forest Bathing Experience There are many ways to be in nature and forest bathing is much more than simply spending time in the woods.
+The Forest Therapy Experience There are many ways to be in nature and forest bathing is much more than simply spending time in the woods.
 During a forest bathing experience, your guide facilitates you in letting go of stress, slowing down and awakening your senses while helping you become present and deeply connected with nature.
 An essential part of forest bathing is taking part in a series of facilitated "invitations".
 The invitations help open your doors of perception as you experience the forest directly through hearing, seeing, smelling, tasting and touching, allowing for deep sensory connection.
 The ability to simply notice where we are and what we feel allows us to become fully present to ourselves and to witness the world around us with a new perspective.

-Forest Bathing is facilitated in guided public or private groups and private sessions for individuals and couples.
+Forest Therapy is facilitated in guided public or private groups and private sessions for individuals and couples.
 Group offerings are approximately 2.5 to 3 hours with anywhere from 3 to 15 participants (or more for large private groups) and offer a unique deep connection to the forest, oneself and others.
 Sessions are offered weekdays, weekends and early evenings.
-Unless specified, the experiences are geared toward adults and teens ages 14 and up.
+Unless specified, the public walks are geared toward adults and teens ages 14 and up.
 Who might find forest therapy beneficial?
 People come to "Shinrin Yoku" for many reasons: to support emotional and physical well-being; to boost immune function; for individual or couples healing work, professional team building, stress regulation, support with grieving; embodiment work or simply to experience unplugged, magical playtime in the woods with like-minded people.
 And most who experience this practice, develop a new, deeper connection with The More Than Human World.